Trauma Therapy in San Francisco & Across California

 Somatic therapy to process stored survival responses

-Parts work/Internal Family Systems (IFS) to engage the protective and wounded parts of you
+Parts work to engage the protective and wounded parts of you

 Attachment-focused therapy to repair relational wounds